-->

 Such dynamics underscore traditional art's significant role in the cultural and economic landscapes, proving that even in an increasingly digital age, the charm of traditional art remains not only relevant but vibrant.
 This enduring appeal ensures that traditional art continues to play a crucial role in the artistic and cultural narrative of our world, beloved by collectors, enthusiasts, and new audiences alike.

-Leonardo - Salvador Mundi
+Leonardo - Salvator Mundi

 What will happen to artists who use brushes and chisels?
 Will they continue to thrive?
 Will today's leading programmers become the Giottos and Leonardos of tomorrow?
 And will art academies worldwide merge with university computer science departments?
 I can't answer these questions with certainty, but let's approach this pragmatically and observe what will happen next.